Sugar Plum Fairies

-Sugar Plum Fairies were a folk and pop band from Fyresdal, Vest-Telemark, Norway, formed in 2000, who released one studio album.
+Sugar Plum Fairies were a folk and pop band from Fyresdal Municipality in Vest-Telemark, Norway, formed in 2000, who released one studio album.
 The band plays pop music influenced by the folk music tradition of their native Telemark, using folk instruments like the Norwegian hardanger fiddle and accordion alongside guitar and piano, as well as brass instruments such as the trumpet and euphonium.
 The band perform songs in their native dialect.

 On 2 June 2009, the band announced on their Facebook page that they were on indefinite hiatus.